CtrlK

 Actionability

-The skill provides fully executable TypeScript code across all layers — API client, services, background jobs, database models, and routes.
-Code is copy-paste ready with real Apollo API endpoints, correct field names, and proper typing.
+The skill provides fully executable TypeScript code across all layers — API client usage, service classes, BullMQ job processing, database models, and Express routes.
+Code is copy-paste ready with real Apollo API endpoints and correct parameter structures.

 3 / 3